History of Emmet Sheehan in Timeline

 Emmet Sheehan

-Emmet Sheehan is a professional baseball pitcher currently playing for the Los Angeles Dodgers in Major League Baseball (MLB).
-He is an American athlete who specializes in pitching.
+Emmet Sheehan is an American professional baseball pitcher currently playing for the Los Angeles Dodgers in Major League Baseball (MLB).

 November 15, 1999: George Emmet Sheehan Born